musix787-sketch/databases/source/secrets-management.rst

 Detecting a leaked secret
 ------------------------------

-.. dropdown:: A few common ways secrets leak
+A few common ways secrets leak

 - Committed to a public or private git repo, including in old commit history

 - Printed in application logs during an error

 - Pasted into a chat message or a ticket while debugging

 Automated secret scanning tools can catch a lot of these before or shortly after they happen, worth running one against your repos as a matter of